Alain94W/VolvoSBLUploaderTool/README.md

 PS : I'm looking for a dump of CEM that has TPMS activated and working, If you have this and would like to share it with me you will be awesome.

+Note that the C code can be optimized a lot and a great code cleanup is still to do but it is working for now.

 # Dice
 I'm not a Windows user so I don't have a version of this tool using windows and it is not working with Dice.
 If you made your own software based on it and using Dice, I would be happy to use it too !